prurigro/hypothetical/readme.md

 ### Language

-The default language is set by the `DEFAULT_LANGUAGE` variable in the `.env` file; this will be the language used until the cookie has been updated.
+The default language is set by the `APP_LOCALE` variable in the `.env` file; this will be the language used until the cookie has been updated.

 The language cookie can be updated a number of ways: